 Document Summary in relation to HSB Specific pages of interest for Early Help advice Effective Support for Guidance for all practitioners in Early Help is discussed on Children and Families in working together with CYP and pages 8 to 13, 20 to 22, 24 to Essex (2021) families to provide early help, 25. targeted and specialist support.
-Keeping Children Safe in Statutory guidance for schools and Part 1 of the guidance, as well Education (2023) colleges on safeguarding CYP, as page 119 and 120 for the including information on how to use of Early Help in HSB cases. handle cases of harmful sexual behaviour.
+Keeping Children Safe in Statutory guidance for schools and Part 1 of the guidance, as well Education (2024) colleges on safeguarding CYP, as page 119 and 120 for the including information on how to use of Early Help in HSB cases. handle cases of harmful sexual behaviour.

-Working Together to A guide to inter-agency working to 'Chapter 1: Assessing Need

-Safeguard Children (2018) safeguard and promote the and Providing Help' covers

-welfare of CYP.
-In many incidents Early Help.

-of HSB, it is important to engage

-other agencies and this document

-provides the framework for doing
+Working Together to Safeguard Children (2023) A guide to inter-agency working to safeguard and promote the welfare of CYP.
+In many incidents of HSB, it is important to engage other agencies and this document provides the framework for doing 'Chapter 1: Assessing Need and Providing Help' covers Early Help.
+SO.

-so.

 Effective Support for Children and Families in Essex (2021) sets out the indicators of need for Level 2: accessing additional support and early help.
 Early Help is appropriate where the threshold for referral to a statutory agency (police and Children's Social Care) is not met, but the CYP requires support from other services, whilst the setting manages the incident internally.
-Keeping Children Safe in Education (2023) recognises that Early Help may be useful for non-violent HSB and for preventing sexual violence from escalating.
+Keeping Children Safe in Education (2024) recognises that Early Help may be useful for non-violent HSB and for preventing sexual violence from escalating.